 These sessions will be given by the European Acharyas.
 Recordings of these lectures will be available to all participants

 These sessions will be an opportunity for participants to ask questions to teachers and to exchange with other students

 Fortnightly 45-minute meetings with a personal tutor to support you in your sadhana

 Unlimited access to all asana classes in English and French, as well as to all online Satsangs for the duration of the programme

-- 3 – 12 June 2022 : Final residential stay and graduation (Attendance is mandatory)
+- 3 – 12 June 2022 : Final residential stay and graduation (Residential and online participation possible)

 Subjects of Study